MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/process-automation-framework.md

 - Don't select from, insert into, or directly reference the process automation tables.
 - Don't extend the framework or integrate your code with the classes.
 - Don't subscribe to table events such as insert, update, and delete.
 Finance and Operations apps skip most of those events.
-- If functionality is missing that you need please submit feature requests.
+- If functionality is missing that you need, then submit feature requests.

 We plan to add features in the future and integrating too deeply with this framework could cause your integration to break.

-Some of the examples for the framework are are not representative of shipping quality code.
+Some of the examples for the framework aren't representative of shipping quality code.
 As always, it's expected that processes built using the framework will follow all the best practices and quality standards.

 For more information about process automation, see [Process automation](../sysadmin/process-automation.md).